 After O Cebreiro you still have to get out of the mountains.
 So the climbs are not over yet.
 But at least you go up and down, which does bring some relief.
 You’re not on the N-VI anymore, but on the LU633 to Triacastela and Samos.
 I went on to Sarria.
 The road still continues to go up and down and I did find that hard because I was tired from climbing O Cebreiro.
 But it’s doable.
 You pass a lot of little towns.

 That evening I thought about a rest day, probably smart, but I didn’t want to.
-Santiago was only 120 kms away and my birthday would be the day after tomorrow.
+Santiago was only 120 km away and my birthday would be the day after tomorrow.
 So I could reach Santiago on my birthday if I went on, and I liked that idea.
 So I cycled from Sarria to Melide.
 You stay on the LU633 until Alto del Hospital, again, up and down a lot.
 When you get to Alto del Hospital, you can follow the N547 but I followed the hikers on a smaller road to Mauromorto.
 It goes up on your right just after the roundabout.

 From there I got to Palas de Rei pretty quickly.
 I did get a flat tire when I was close to Melide, but I was well equipped so we could fix that pretty fast.
 We even had spare tires, but we never needed them.
-Of course Melide is on top of a hill so it was a good climb.
+Of course, Melide is on top of a hill so it was a good climb.
 I stopped there and camped for the night.

-Arriving in Santiago de Compostela
+Cycling into Santiago de Compostela

 I felt really happy when I saw Santiago.
-Then it is downhill into the city and you will have to find your way through the city centre to the Cathedral.
+Then it is downhill into the city and you will have to find your way through the city center to the Cathedral.
 It’s a pedestrian area so you will have to walk the last part.
 I felt wonderful when sitting in that square in front of the cathedral.
 Feeling very accomplished!